-If local codes permit, power to a gas or steam dryer can be made by the use of a flexible U.L. listed power cord/pigtail (wire size must conform to rating of dryer), or the dryer can be hard wired directly to the service breaker panel.
-In ALL cases, a strain relief must be installed where the wiring enters the dryer.
+If local codes permit, power to the dryer can be made by the use of a flexible U.L. listed power cord/ pigtail (wire size must conform to rating of dryer), or the dryer can be hard wired directly to the service breaker panel.
+In both cases, a strain relief must be installed where the wiring enters the dryer.

-2) 3-Phase (3Ø) Wiring Connections/Hookup "Non-Reversing Models Only"
+2) 3-Phase (3ø) Wiring Connections or Hookup (for Non-Reversing Models Only)

-The electrical connections on ALL 3-phase $(3\emptyset)$ gas and steam dryers are made into the rear service box located at the upper left area of the dryer.
-Electrical connections for electrically heated dryers are made in the electric oven area located at the upper rear area of the dryer.
+The electrical connections on ALL 3-phase $(3\phi)$ gas dryers are made into the rear service box located at the upper left area of the dryer.